SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 Because code with ``await`` needs to be able to suspend execution, only certain places in your program can call asynchronous functions or methods:

-- Code in an asynchronous function or method.
+- Code in the body of an asynchronous function, method, or property.

 - Code in the static ``main()`` method of a structure, class, or enumeration that's marked with ``@main``.